Why is updating Saros over the Eclipse Update mechanism so slow?

 In December 2016, Sourceforge (where we host our JAR files) introduced forwarding to HTTPS servers which are certified by "Let's Encrypt" certificates.
 Older Java versions (below Java 8u101 and Java 7u111) do not recognize "Let's Encrypt"'s root certificate and this results in said error message.

-We intend to move our update site to a new location, which is compatible with older Java versions, too.
-In the meantime, you can either update your Java installation to compatible version, or follow these instructions to add the root certificate manually.
+You may use our secondary update site which is hosted by Heroku: https://get-saros.herokuapp.com/eclipse.
+Alternatively, you can either update your Java installation to compatible version, or follow these instructions to add the root certificate manually.
 (Also refer to the bugtracker entry in SourceForge -- we are not the only project suffering from this issue.)
 Alternatively, you can download the dropin archive and follow the instructions for installation as dropin.

 I cannot connect with my jabber account?